Feet of clay: Historical context

 The Book of Daniel is generally agreed to be written around 165 BC during the reign of Antiochus IV Epiphanes, who reigned as King of the Seleucid Empire from 175-164 BC.
 Under Antiochus IV, fierce persecution of Judaism began in Judea around 168 BCE.
 This persecution led both to passive resistance as well as eventually an armed military resistance movement, the Maccabean Revolt.
 The author of the Book of Daniel wanted to reassure readers that the end of Antiochus IV's tyranny had been foreseen by the prophet Daniel 400 years ago.
-To that end, the book includes vaticinium ex eventu, that is, "prophecies" of events that had already happened in the past for the author.
+To that end, the book includes vaticinia ex eventu, that is, "prophecies" of events that had already happened in the past for the author.
 The generally accepted interpretation of the statue dream is that it predicts the history of the Middle East up until the time of writing.
 The golden empire is the Babylonians (as is clear from the setting of Daniel); the second empire of silver is the Medes; the bronze empire is the Persian Empire; and the fourth iron empire is the Macedonian empire of Alexander the Great.
 The final empire of clay mixed with iron are the diadochi successor states, such as the Seleucid Empire that then ruled Judea.
 These successor states had Greek military settlements with an imported Greek elite, but generally did not over mix with the locals, and were clearly not believed to be as strong as the Greek empire of Alexander's day, which was pure iron.
 The actual prediction being made, then, is the fate of the fifth empire of the Seleucids: that it will be smashed by a stone "not cut from human hands", that is, by the work of God.

 Notable uses

+In Canto XIV of Dante's Inferno, his guide, the Roman poet Virgil, tells of the Old Man of Crete.
+It is a giant statue in a cave under Mount Ida on the island of Crete, which closely resembles the one in Nebuchadnezzar's dream.
+It differs in that every part except the gold is cracked, and exudes tears which seep into the ground and are the source of the rivers of Hell.

-A well known instance of this phrase is in Byron's poem, "Ode to Napoleon Buonaparte":
+The phrase is found in Byron's poem, "Ode to Napoleon Buonaparte":